nehalmr/Library-Management-System-Microservices-Backend/README.md

 ## License

-This project is licensed under the MIT License.
+This open-source project is available under the [MIT License](LICENSE).